iuliagroza/Reddit-Client/README.md

 **Reddit Minimal (Reddit Client)** is a front-end web app & filtering tool for posts and comments from your favourite subreddits.
 The user can perform basic operations, such as searching, previewing comments/upvotes, sharing and sorting (by Reddit's default categories) their favourite posts from a predefined list of subreddits.
 This way, if bookmarks are not useful enough, Reddit Minimal offers a new way of exploring a subject, by searching only posts and comments from subreddits of your interest.

-The app is developed using API Reddit, the archived/unofficial Reddit API based on JSON. *!
+The app is developed using [the undocumented Reddit JSON API](https://github.com/reddit-archive/reddit/wiki/JSON). *!
 This is a school project, therefore, the app only supports the Romanian version.
 An English version will be developed soon.*

 You can visualize the app here https://iuliagrozaredditclient.netlify.app .